Thursday, June 28, 2007

 General and Specific Statements

+1. b.
 The Catholic and Jewish religions have many followers.

 2. b.
 The black widow is venomous spider with an hourglass-shaped red mark on the underside of its abdomen.